chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 Of course.
 As a Full-Stack Developer with over 8 years of experience, I specialize in building scalable and high-performance web applications.

-My career began at Jinji Network Technology, where I built a solid foundation in web development using React and also gained my first experience in cross-platform mobile development with React Native.
+My career began at Jinji Network Technology, an online baking tutorial company, where I built a solid foundation in web development using React and also gained my first experience in cross-platform mobile development with React Native.

-From there, I joined Blitz Interactive Entertainment, I took on more responsibility.
+From there, I joined Blitz Interactive Entertainment, a mobile game development and gaming media company, I took on more responsibility.
 A key project was building an instant messaging system.
 This was where I gained backend experience with Spring Boot.

 In my most recent role at Toyou Feiji, a tech company specializing in storage solutions, I led the architecture redesign of our centralized storage management platform using Vue.js and TypeScript, which improved system scalability and maintainability.
 Additionally, I migrated our distributed storage platform from Webpack to Vite, achieving over 60% faster build times.
 I also actively mentored three junior developers in modern frontend practices.